Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won seven of the 11 games they were listed as the moneyline favorite this season (63.6%).
+- The Red Sox have been underdogs in 11 games this season and have come away with the win four times (36.4%) in those contests.

-- Boston has a record of 6-4 when it has played as moneyline favorites with odds of -120 or shorter (60% winning percentage).
+- Boston has a record of 1-2 in games where bookmakers have it as underdogs of at least +135 on the moneyline.

-- The Red Sox have an implied moneyline win probability of 54.5% in this game.

-- Boston has had an over/under set by bookmakers 23 times, and have combined with opponents to go over the total in 16 of those games (16-7-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.